Gris: Reception

 Gris received "generally favorable" reviews, according to review aggregator Metacritic.

 EGMNow wrote that "with an arresting art style and admirable commitment to minimalist game design, Gris manages to turn a straightforward, often derivative platformer into something that feels far more special and important."

 GameSpot stated "Gris understands intrinsically how magical video games can be and continually pushes your imagination until you're almost bursting with joy.
 The ways in which it reinvents itself as you gain powers and dive ever deeper into this world is truly special, and just as it knows exactly when to pull back the camera or introduce a new song, it's keenly aware of when it's time to say goodbye.
 Like a comet streaking across the sky, Gris is full of wonder and beauty and leaves you with a warm glow in your heart."

 Apple stated "This spectacularly satisfying puzzle-platformer is a soul-stirring work of digital art—one that explores hope, grief and the triumph of piecing a life back together after tragic loss" and awarded it Mac Game of the Year in 2019.

 Sales

-As of March 2019, Gris has sold 300,000 copies worldwide.
-By April 2020, sales exceeded one million units.
+Gris's sales exceeded 300,000 units by March 2019, one million by April 2020, and three million by September 2024.